-Ultrasound technology allows scanning of ewes 4-6 weeks after mating to identify ewes carrying singles or twins and dry ewes.
-The main benefit is to feed twin bearing ewes better in late pregnancy and lamb them separately in sheltered paddocks with easier topography.
+Ultrasound technology allows scanning of ewes 4-6 weeks after mating to identify ewes carrying single, multiples and dry ewes.
+The main benefit is to feed multiple bearing ewes better in late pregnancy and lamb them separately in sheltered paddocks with easier topography.
 Dry ewes can be sold.